skulpt/skulpt/source/GeneralIntro/introduction.rst

 <http://en.wikipedia.org/wiki/Logic_error>`__.
 It is useful to distinguish
 between them in order to track them down more quickly.

+**Check your understanding**

+.. mchoicemf:: question1_5_1
+   :answer_a: Tracking down programming errors and correcting them.
+   :answer_b: Removing all the bugs from your house.
+   :answer_c: Finding all the bugs in the program.
+   :answer_d: Fixing the bugs in the program.
+   :correct: a
+   :feedback_a: Programming errors are called bugs and the process of finding and removing them from a program is called debugging.
+   :feedback_b: Maybe, but that is not what we are talking about in this context.
+   :feedback_c: This is partially correct.
+Debugging is more than just finding the bugs.
+   :feedback_d: This is partially correct.
+Debugging is more than just fixing the bugs.
+What do you need to do before you can fix them?

+   Debugging is:

 .. index:: syntax, syntax error